Garrisduct/GZTools/README.md

 ## 🚀 About

-**GZ Tools** is designed by **Carver Design** with the goal of making everyday tasks easier and more efficient for creators.
+**GZ Tools** is designed by Developers with the goal of making everyday tasks easier and more efficient for creators.
 Whether you're just starting out or you're an experienced developer, GZ Tools provides a simple, intuitive way to improve your building experience.

 ---